 Unincorporated associations are supported by a wide range of funders but they actually have no legal identity so cannot, for example, sign a contract or own property.
 In these cases, individuals are sometimes appointed as “holding trustees” to do so on behalf of the association.

 This website only covers fundraising issues and there are many other things to take into account when deciding the legal structure and charitable status of your organisation.
-Please take professional advice from the Voluntary Organisation Support Officer (VOSO).
-Their help is free.
+Does your community organisation work in Bradford district?
+Please take professional advice from the Voluntary Organisation Support Officer team.